-For many, Zoom fatigue is an unfortunate reality of COVID-era remote work.
-We’ve compiled three solutions to help managers tackle this issue without jeopardizing their team's workflow.
+Zoom fatigue is an unfortunate reality of remote work.
+We’ve compiled three solutions to tackle this issue without jeopardizing your workflow.

 Remote work is here to stay.
 Some of the biggest tech companies have moved to a remote-first model.
 They’re transforming campuses into co-working spaces, offering location-independent benefits, and expanding hiring pools across timezones.
 With Salesforce, Facebook, and Microsoft announcing plans for indefinite work-from-home, it’s only a matter of time that most companies follow suit.